disneystreaming/smithy4s/modules/docs/src/03-protocols/04-deriving-cli.md

 }
 ```

-Lets implement the HelloWorld service
+Lets implement the HelloWorld service , we will use cats.effect.IO for our effect type.

 ```scala
 object HelloWorldServiceInstance{
   val simple = new HelloWorldService[IO]{